First Year Reading Program

 Her name was Henrietta Lacks, but scientists know her as HeLa.
 She was a poor black tobacco farmer whose cells - taken without her knowledge in 1951 - became one of the most important tools in medicine, vital for developing the polio vaccine, cloning, gene mapping, in vitro fertilization, and more.

-Dr. Jennifer McBryan, Assistant Professor in the College of Arts and Letters
+Dr. Jennifer McBryan, Associate Dean of Undergraduate Studies and Teaching Associate Professor in the School of Humanities, Arts and Social Sciences

-Dr. Lindsey Swindall, Teaching Assistant Professor in the College of Arts and Letters
+Dr. Lindsey Swindall, Teaching Assistant Professor in the School of Humanities, Arts and Social Sciences

 Sarah Minsloff, Assistant Director of the Writing and Communications Center